datavaluepeople/dvp-landing-static/content/assets/blog/phoenix-case-study/index.md

 2. **Limited technical expertise**: Many peacebuilders aren’t data scientists, so any AI-driven platform had to make analyzing social media discourses intuitive and accessible.

-3. **Multi-language support, including under-resourced-languages**: Commercial social media analysis tools don't often support under-resource languages or multi-language analysis.
+3. **Multi-language support, including under-resourced-languages**: Commercial social media analysis tools don't often support under-resourced languages or classification across multiple languages.

 4. **Open-source requirement**: Build Up wanted to show the non-commercial nature of the project.
    Plus to make the technology transparent and to allowing others with technical expertise to